Toggle: English / Spanish

-The goal is to cure the infection and relieve the symptoms.
+The goal of treatment is to get rid of the infection and relieve your symptoms.

-Your doctor will prescribe an antibacterial cream.
+Your health care provider will prescribe an antibacterial cream.
 You may need to take antibiotics by mouth if the infection is severe.

-Wash (do not scrub) the skin several times a day with an antibacterial soap to remove crusts and drainage.
+Gently wash (do not scrub) your skin several times a day with an antibacterial soap to remove crusts and drainage.